Dutch gov't, Shell and Exxon ignored Groningen risks for years, inquiry finds

 The government and NAM have previously acknowledged the seismic risks of gas production in the region and promised to compensate victims of the tremors, but they have spent years deciding how to do so.

-"Gas extraction in Groningen was so successful and lucrative for the Dutch government, Shell and Exxon Mobil that they hardly took any notion of the long-term risks and the ever-clearer signs of the detrimental effects for the people in Groningen," the committee said.
+"Gas extraction in Groningen was so successful and lucrative for the Dutch government, Shell and Exxon Mobil that they hardly took any notion of the long-term risks and the ever-clearer signs of the detrimental effects for the people in Groningen," it said.

 "The interests of the people in Groningen were structurally ignored."

-The committee said the Dutch state and the oil companies must finally make good on their debt to the people of Groningen and that Prime Minister Rutte had failed to live up to "empty promises".
+The Dutch state and the oil companies must finally make good on their debt to the people of Groningen, the committee said, adding that Prime Minister Rutte had made "empty promises".

 ($1 = 0.9457 euros)